microsoft/vscode/docs/guides/README.md

 ## Add a new guide

 We welcome community contributions 🙏.
-Please open an issue and/or pull request if you would like to add new deployment guides.
+Please open an issue and/or pull request if you would like to add a new deployment guide.

 To add a new guide:
 1. Copy the `_template` directory and name it based on the deployment platform you write a guide for